holstt/google-drive-discordbot/README.md

 # GoogleDriveService
 RESTful webservice providing convenient methods to search, list and create documents in Google Drive.
+Has built-in attendance registration using Google Sheets as well.

 ## About